Last Updated on

 The bottom line is that a healthy sense of self-confidence is not something that we achieve once and then just have for the rest of our lives.
-If you are a parent, teacher, or someone else who interacts with children frequently, stop trying to build the child’s self-esteem through protecting and praising them without warrant.
+If you are a parent, teacher, or someone else who interacts with children frequently, notice whether you are trying to build children’s self-esteem through protecting and praising them.

 Consider what you are encouraging the child to learn from their actions, provide them with enough opportunities to safely learn through failure and offer them space to build their courage and express their self-efficacy.

-No matter how confident they are, sooner than you think there will be a moment when they will need to draw from a deep well of self-esteem, resilience, and problem-solving to successfully navigate a complex and challenging world.
+No matter how confident they are, there will be a moment when they will need to draw from a deep well of self-esteem, resilience, and problem-solving to successfully navigate a complex and challenging world.

 Self-confidence waxes and wanes and takes work to build, develop and maintain.
 We all experience moments which challenge our confidence, however, when we understand the sources of healthy self-confidence we can always work on cultivating it within ourselves.